anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.rst

 Platform Services - Load Balancer Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The table below specifies a set of requirements for the Monitoring service (aka monitoring sysstem).
+The table below specifies a set of requirements for the Monitoring service (aka monitoring system).

 +-------------+-----------------------------------------------------------------------+-------------------------------------------------------+
 | Reference   | Requirement                                                           | Notes                                                 |